 Soil Injection: Soil injections use hydraulic pressure to inject low risk pesticides into the ground.
 These pesticides are then absorbed by tree roots and dispersed throughout the tree canopy through its vascular system.
 The treatment is slow to become effective so soil injections should be done in the early spring to control for mid and late season pests.
 Treatments should be done in the fall to control for spring pests of the following season.

-Trunk Injection: Trunk injections come in a variety of forms but all involve injecting a pesticide directly under the bark of the tree where it is then absorbed by the tree’s vascular system and spread throughout the canopy.
+Trunk Injection: Trunk injections come in a variety of forms but all involve injecting a pesticide or nutrient directly under the bark and into the cambium of the tree where it is then absorbed by the tree’s vascular system and spread throughout the canopy.
 Some injections involve drilling small holes into the trunk and then placing pressurized capsules into the holes.
-Other injections involve using a tool similar to a syringe.
-The sharp needle is pushed through the bark and then a plunger pushes the pesticide into the living portion of the tree under the bark.
+Other injections involve using a tool similar to an IV.
+The IV needles are inserted into plugs that are drilled into the tree and the "medicine" is pushed into the living portion of the tree under the bark.

 Reduced Risk Pesticides, as defined by the EPA, are those commercially available products that are “viable alternatives to riskier conventional pesticides such as neurotoxins, carcinogens, reproductive and developmental toxicants, and groundwater contaminants.”